 It generally takes two visits to have a crown placed on a tooth.
 During the first appointment at DeForest Dental, P.C., Dr. DeForest will examine the tooth to ensure that it can support a crown.
 It will then be numbed before it is filed down to prepare it for the crown (there must be enough room for the crown to fit).
 If the tooth is severely damaged or broken, your dentist may need to build it up sufficiently so that it can receive the crown.
 Once the tooth has been prepared, an impression will be taken of it, along with the surrounding teeth.
 These impressions will be sent to a dental laboratory where the crown will be made.
 A temporary crown will be placed on the prepared tooth to protect it until the permanent crown is ready.

 During the second appointment, the temporary crown will be removed and the permanent on positioned on the tooth to check for the fit.
 It will be fastened using a special adhesive.

 It may take some getting used to after the crown has been placed, but it will quickly look, function, and feel like a regular tooth.
-If you are looking for tooth restoration in Oregon, a permanent crown can be the solution.
-Make an appointment at DeForest Dental today for a consultation.
+If you are looking for tooth restoration, a permanent crown can be the solution.